 The public policy and law major—The public policy and law major is an interdisciplinary program in which students learn and practice methods and modes of thinking required to understand and become actively engaged in the analysis of legal and public policy issues.
 Grounded in the liberal arts, the program provides students with the tools of analysis in social science, law, and the humanities needed to understand the substance of public policy concerns.
 Trinity College is a particularly appropriate place to study public policy and law because students have ready access to state, regional, and local governments, as well as to lobbyists and numerous nonprofit and advocacy organizations involved in the making of law and policy.

-For more details on the program's faculty, requirements, and sources, visit our Web site at www.trincoll.edu/Academics/MajorsAndMinors/Policy/.
+For more details on the program's faculty, requirements, and sources, visit its Web site at http://www.trincoll.edu/Academics/MajorsAndMinors/Policy/.

 Requirements for the public policy and law major:

 The public policy and law major requires 14 courses consisting of:

 - three foundation courses